PaloAltoNetworks/prisma-cloud-docs/api/descriptions/images/get.md

 This endpoint maps to the image table in **Monitor > Compliance > Images > Deployed** in the Console UI.

+NOTE: The `image` object of the response was created for internal use of Prisma Cloud Compute for image scanning and analysis.
+Therefore, its inner fields are not saved in the database and will return empty in the endpoint response.
+You can get some of its values, such as `labels` and `history`, from the main structure of the response.

 ### cURL Request

 Refer to the following cURL command that retrieves a compact scan report for all images: